MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Human Evaluation

 \subsection{Study Setup}

-We collected a dataset of 300 question-answer pairs, equally split between outputs from GPT-3.5 and GPT-4 models.
-For each pair, we generated both text-only and multi-modal responses.
-Eight expert annotators, all with advanced degrees in computer science and experience in NLP, were recruited to evaluate these outputs.
+We compiled a dataset of 300 question-answer pairs, evenly distributed between outputs from GPT-3.5 and GPT-4 models.
+For each question, both text-only and multimodal answers were generated.
+To evaluate the quality of these outputs, we recruited eight expert annotators, all holding advanced degrees in computer science with substantial experience in natural language processing (NLP).
+The annotation process was conducted on LabelStudio~\cite{LabelStudio}, with each question-answer pair evaluated by at least three experts.